kobanagc/Rope-Way/README.md

-# アプリ名
+# Application
 RopeWay

-# 概要
+# Outline
-ヒモとパトロンのマッチングアプリ
+Matching App between a patron and people who financially depends on others

 # URL
-https:
+http:

-# テスト用アカウント
+# Test
-### Basic認証
+### Basic Authentication
 - ID:kbno
 - pass:8878
-### テストアカウント
+### Account for test
 - ID:sample@sample.com
 - pass:sample

-# 利用方法
+# How to use
-1. ユーザー登録
+1. Register user
-2. 他ユーザーのプロフィールを閲覧
-3. 気になったユーザーにいいねをつける
-4. お互いがいいねをつけたらトークルームが作成できる
-5. トークルーム内でさらにお互いのことを知る

-# 目指した課題解決
-既存のマッチングアプリではなかなか言い出しづらい、「将来の関係性」についてのミスマッチを改善するために作成。
-「趣味友」「飲み友」「恋人」など様々な関係がある中でも「ヒモとパトロン」という関係に特化したマッチングサービス。
+2. View other user profiles
+3. Like a profile of other people who you like
+4. Exchange messages if you like each other

-# 要件
+# Requirements
-- ユーザー管理
+- User management
-- いいね
+- Like
-- トークルーム
+- Message
-- 検索
+- Search
-- タグ
+- Tag

-# データベース設計
+# Database design
-### users テーブル
+### users table
 | Column             | Type    | Options                   |
 | ------------------ | ------- | ------------------------- |
 | name               | string  | null: false               |